outInsideOut/Timers---A-CPP-Static-Library/README.md

 	std::cout << tTotal / 10 << "\n";

+## Version Control

+### v1.0.0
+Inital commit.
+Timer, QuickTimer and LabeledTimer Classes fully functional.

+### v1.1.0
+Addition of SilentTimer class for returning timer values allowing repeat timing and therefore averages.

 ## Conclusion

-If you have any questions or suggestions about/for this library please do not hesitate to get in touch via email at finred@hotmail.co.uk
+If you have any questions or suggestions about/for this library please do not hesitate to get in touch via email at fionnoconnor.dev@gmail.com

 Thank you.